-If you have any one or more of these symptoms or have been exposed to a person with COVID-19 symptoms or diagnosis, you must follow your institution's guidelines for reporting and assessment of symptoms and potential COVID-19 testing, which will align with CDC and NCDHHS guidelines.
+If you have any one or more of these symptoms or have been exposed to COVID-19, you must follow your institution's guidelines for reporting and assessment of symptoms and potential COVID-19 testing, which will align with CDC guidelines.
 You should wear a face covering to avoid possibly transmitting the virus to others.
-You should self-isolate until CDC guidelines allow you to return to work.
+You should selfisolate until CDC guidelines allow you to return to work.
 If you have any concerns that a colleague may be exhibiting COVID-19 symptoms, please reach out to your direct supervisor.

-According to the CDC, individuals with certain underlying conditions may have an increased risk for severe illness due to a COVID-19 infection.
+According to the CDC, individuals with certain underlying conditions may have a higher risk for COVID-19 infection.
 Those conditions may include:

-- Older adults
+- Older adults (aged 65 years and older)

 - People who live in a nursing home or long-term care facility

 - Asthma (moderate-to-severe)

 - Chronic lung disease

 - Diabetes

 - Serious heart conditions

 - Chronic kidney disease being treated with dialysis

 - Severe obesity

 - Being immunocompromised

-Employees who have been instructed to return to work on site and have concerns about doing so - whether such employees are at increased risk or not - may request a flexible work arrangement from their direct supervisor.
+Employees who have been instructed to return to work on site and have concerns about doing so may request a flexible work arrangement from their direct supervisor.
 If those concerns are related to an underlying health condition, the employee may be entitled to a reasonable accommodation, depending on the employee's particular circumstances.

-Prior to returning to the workplace, any employee who has questions or concerns should contact their direct supervisor or the appropriate designated institutional office, such as HR, employee health, health and safety, etc. Each institution will designate specific points of contact who can address employee matters related to COVID-19 and will communicate the appropriate contact information to faculty and staff.
+Prior to returning to the workplace, any employee who has questions or concerns should contact their direct supervisor or the appropriate designated institutional office, such as HR, employee health, health and safety, etc. Each institution will desginate specific points of contact who can address employee matters related to COVID-19.